GrahamCobb/extents-lists/README.md

 Programs to manipulate lists of file extents.

-The main motivation for these scripts is to understand more about the usage of shared extents on my btrfs systems.
+The main motivation for these scripts is to understand more about the usage of shared extents, and hence disk usage, on my btrfs disks.
 However, they are technically valid on any filesystem which supports the FIEMAP ioctl.

 The scripts manipulate lists of occupied filesystem extents, treated as just sets of blocks.
 The scripts do not track which files the extents relate to, just which extents are in use.